What is burnout syndrome?

 • Shared joy is double joy, shared sorrow is half sorrow — talk about your feelings.

-• Support your colleagues, partners and friends - but let yourself be supported and praised too.
+• Support your colleagues, partners and friends — but let yourself to be supported and praised too.

-• Every day can't be rosy - the beauty of relationships is weathering the bad together.
+• Every day can't be perfect — the beauty of relationships is weathering the bad together.

 • Smile at others — sometimes just like that.

-• Learn to say "no" - it doesn't mean you're a bad person.
+• Learn to say "no" — it doesn't make you a bad person.

-• Learn to ask for help - some things are better with two people.
+• Learn to ask for help — some things are better done together.

-• Don't try to change people, because often you can't - we can only change our attitude/relationship to them.
+• Don’t try to change others — often you can’t.
+Instead, change your attitude or your relationship to them.

-• Maintain relationships with people who energize you for the long term.
+• Maintain relationships with people who energize you in the long term.
 It's better to have one true friend than many bad ones.

 • Avoid toxic people and situations.
 Imagine it's like walking into a dark alley in the middle of the night, you'd rather avoid it too.